junxit/us-congress-bills-110/metadata.md

 - 2007-02-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 80). (text: CR 2/6/2007 H1227)
 - 2007-02-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 425 - 0 (Roll no. 80).(text: CR 2/6/2007 H1227)
 - 2007-02-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-119.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-119.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 252.